DataDog/dd-sdk-android/docs/log_collection.md

     }
     ```

 2. Initialize the library with your application context and your Datadog Client token.
-A [Datadog client token][2] is used here for security reasons, [Datadog API keys][3] cannot be used to configure the `dd-sdk-android` library as they would be exposed client-side in the Android application APK bytecode.
+A [Datadog client token][2] is used here for security reasons, [Datadog API keys][3] cannot be used to configure the `dd-sdk-android` library as they would be exposed client-side in the Android application APK byte code.
 For more information about setting up a client token, see the [Client token documentation][2]:

     {{< tabs >}}
     {{% tab "US" %}}